ovf22/OM_2DFE/README.md

-# Two-dimensional finite element modelling of fiber-reinforced composites with realistic fiber orientation and fiber volume fraction distributions
+# Two-dimensional finite element modelling of fibre-reinforced composites with realistic fibre orientation and fibre volume fraction distributions

 ## Introduction
-This method covers the process of acquireing material characteristics from 2D images of fiber-reinforced composites.
+This method covers the process of acquireing material characteristics from 2D images of fibre-reinforced composites.
 These are subsequently used for a static compression analysis in a Finite Element (FE) model in the commercial FE-software, Abaqus<sup>TM</sup>.
-The method estimates the Fiber Volume Fraction (FVF) distribution and fiber orientation distribution based on image characteristics, and is used to study the effect on material behavior when loaded in compression.
-This work is based on a carbon fiber-reinforced Vinyl Ester composite, where images are aquired using optical microscopy of a plane parallel with the global fiber direction.
-The method is also applicable for other fiber-reinforced material systems and other image acquisition methods capable of capturing images with a clear contrast between constituents.
+The method estimates the Fibre Volume Fraction (FVF) distribution and fibre orientation distribution based on image characteristics, and is used to study the effect on material behavior when loaded in compression.
+This work is based on a carbon fibre-reinforced polymer, where images are aquired using optical microscopy of a plane parallel with the global fibre direction.
+The method is also applicable for other fibre-reinforced material systems and other image acquisition methods capable of capturing images with a clear contrast between constituents.

 ## Installation guide